Tailstock DRO

 The M250 has graduations on the hand-wheel of the tailstock as well as on the barrel.
 This can be very useful for drilling holes to a particular depth, but the tailstock lead-screw is 2.5 mm pitch so it is a lot less convenient than one with a round number of millimetres per turn.
 Also, while it is easy to zero the hand-wheel dial, it is obviously not possible to zero the graduations on the barrel.

 These photos show the parts that make up the DRO.
 The large plate is 55 mm × 80 mm × 7 mm aluminium.
 The slot at the top is 4 mm × 18 mm (and accepts the sliding part of the caliper).
 As is obvious from the photo, the jaws of the caliper have been cut off (with a Dremel) and ground relatively flush (with a bench grinder).
-The clamping slot at the bottom (left in the photo) is 1 mm wide and is used to hold the plate on the end of the tailstock barrel, as shown in the photo at the top of the page.
+The clamping slot at the bottom (left in the photo) is 1 mm wide and is used to hold the plate on the end of the tailstock barrel, as shown in the photo at the top of the section.
 Both the tailstock barrel clamping screw and the caliper clamping screw are M4.

 This (terrible quality, sorry) photo shows the rear of the caliper body.
 I have fitted a 3 mm thick aluminium plate to the back of the body.
 It has small holes located over the screws that hold the caliper body together and large holes for two 20 mm × 3 mm NdFeB magnets (positioned arbitrarily such that they don't get in the way of the screws.
 The plate and the magnets are held in place with superglue.
 The magnets hold the caliper body to the tailstock body and saved me from having to make holes in this casting.

-This website is free, but costs me money to run.
+This website is free and ad-free, but costs me money to run.
 If you'd like to support this site, please consider making a small donation or sending me a message to let me know what you liked or found useful.